Learning Visual Representations via Language-Guided Sampling: Evaluation Tasks

 \section{Evaluation Tasks}

-We compare all models through evaluating the encoder's frozen features on two downstream classification tasks: linear probe and fewshot.
-We chose to use simple classifiers since they allow us either to evaluate the features as is with non-parametric methods or to perform a comprehensive hyper-parameter sweep (just one hyperparameter for logistic regression) to ensure a fair comparison.
-We explain the two evaluation setups below and will release code upon paper release to simplify those comparisons for future work.
+We compare all models by evaluating the encoder's frozen features on two downstream classification tasks: linear probe and fewshot.
+We chose to use simple classifiers since they allow us to evaluate the features as-is and conduct a comprehensive hyperparameter sweep to ensure a fair comparison.
+We explain the two evaluation setups in more detail below.
+Our implementation can be found at \url{https://github.com/mbanani/lgssl}.